 Kulthi or horse gram is a popular pulse grown in many parts of India, particularly in Madras, Mysore, Mumbai, Orissa and Hyderabad.
 It is native to India and belongs to plant family Fabaceae.
 Fabaceae or leguminosae refers to legume or bean family of the plants.
 This is a huge plant family that bears fruits like beans.

 Table of Contents

 The botanical name of Kulthi is Macrotyloma uniflorum (previously referred as Dolichos biflorus Linn).
-Kulthi dal is used in treatment of inflamed joints, fever, musculoskeletal disorder, breast milk purifier, sinus wounds, tumours, ascites and kidney stone.
+Kulthi dal is used in the treatment of inflamed joints, fever, musculoskeletal disorder, breast milk purifier, sinus wounds, tumors, ascites and kidney stone.

 Kulthi plant is an erect, sub-erect or trailing, densely hairy annual plant.
 It has tap root with branched root system having smooth, rounded nodules that fixes nitrogen.

 Botanical name: Macrotyloma uniflorum;Dolichos biflorus Linn;Vigna unquiculata (L.);Vigna unguiculata (L.) Walp. ssp. unguiculata